loadero/loadero-python/README.md

 Artifacts can be accessed in a similar manner through the `artifacts` attribute of the `ResultParams` object, however, artifacts are not treated as being unique per type like logs are.
 You can use `result.params.artifacts.{ARTIFACT_TYPE}.paths[{INDEX_OF_ARTIFACT}].download()` to download an artifact into your working directory.
+Supported artifact types are `screenshots`, `audio`, `video`, and `downloads`.
 An example of downloading all screenshots of one result:

 ```py